Professor Rachel van Duyvenbode

 Most recently, I have published a chapter on my work leading the Sheffield SEED Project (see below) for an international collection of essays exploring the pedagogy of vulnerability in higher education (Information Age: 2020).
 Prior to that, my work on race in American literature has been published in The Journal of American Studies and elsewhere and I’ve undertaken peer review work for journals.

 As a university educator, I am committed to creating inclusive and inspiring spaces for students to learn.
 In 2016, I was awarded a prestigious Senate Award for Excellence in Learning and Teaching and have been a finalist for Excellence in Teaching Prize at the Students Union Academic Awards.
-I am also a Senior Fellow of the Higher Education Academy.
+I was awarded a National Teaching Fellowship in 2020 in recognition of my pioneering practice supporting race equality in higher education.

 In 2015, I developed a ground-breaking EDI staff development programme called The Sheffield SEED (Seeking Educational Equity and Diversity) Project on Inclusive Curriculum.
-This innovative CPD programme is based on the longstanding National SEED Project which seeks to drive personal and organisational change toward social justice through collective dialogue.
-For the past 5 years, I have designed and facilitated staff CPD workshops on EDI topics via my work with SEED.
-In my staff development practice, I am particularly interested in the potential of creative, experiential and reflective learning methods to deepen EDI praxis.
-My work has been recognised as sector-leading innovative practice by ECU & HEA (2016) (now Advance HE) and HEFCE (2017) and I have shared my work with SEED at conferences and via consultancy for various universities across the UK.
+This innovative CPD programme is based on the longstanding National SEED Project which seeks to drive personal and organisational change toward social justice through peer conversation and reflective enquiry.
+Between 2015-2020, I designed and facilitated annual Sheffield SEED programmes which were recognised as sector-leading innovative practice by ECU & HEA (2016) (now Advance HE) and HEFCE (2017) and described as “life changing” by its participants.
+My pioneering use of experiential learning methods for EDI staff development has led to invitations to share my expertise via keynote speeches, conference presentations and international publications.
+I have also undertaken EDI consultancy for universities and third sector organisations across the UK.

 - XVI * American Literature: The Twentieth Century.
 The Year's Work in English Studies, 85(1), 866-977.